Canada Atlantic Railway: Under the Grand Trunk Railway

-The CAR was merged into the Grand Trunk on 27 Mary 1914 and the subsidiary company's name started to disappear as the Grand Trunk's timetables and equipment started to usurp those of the former subsidiary.
+The CAR was merged into the Grand Trunk on 27 May 1914 and the subsidiary company's name started to disappear as the Grand Trunk's timetables and equipment started to usurp those of the former subsidiary.
 Despite further Grand Trunk investments in the former CAR infrastructure, including new depot facilities, improved roadbeds and heavier track, the increased freight tonnage, passengers and income did not keep pace with the more rapidly increasing costs, so that net losses increased year by year.
 After the First World War, the bankrupt (or near-bankrupt) Grand Trunk Railway was finally taken over in 1923 and absorbed into the new government-owned Canadian National, which also took over ownership of the former Canada Atlantic properties.

 Despite efforts by the Grand Trunk Railway to turn a profit, including the former CAR lines, it was fairly obvious not long after the 1905 purchase that this was not going to happen.
 The separate CAR accounts during the transition period (1905–1914) made that clear.

 The Grand Trunk was the last significant railway in Canada to be nationalized by the federal government into the Canadian National (CN).
 During the run-up period to 1923, while it was well understood that the federal government would force the amalgamation of a number of money-losing railways, including the Canadian Northern and eventually the Grand Trunk, which would require extensive rationalization of trackage.
 The GTR was itself involved in pruning unnecessary routes and the former-CAR system was not immune.
 The GTR found it was particularly expensive to operate on the section over the height of land through Algonquin Park known as the Haliburton Highlands.
 This hilly area required that heavy or long freight trains had to be either "doubled" (separated and pulled in sections over the high point), or required helper locomotives.
 The GTR found that heavily loaded eastbound trains from Depot Harbour could be routed south around the Haliburton Highlands to eastern Ontario at less expense.